Types of motorcycles: Sport

 Streetfighters are derived from sport bikes, originally being customized sport bikes with the fairings removed and higher handlebars replacing the low clip-on handlebars.
 Since the 1990s, factory streetfighters have been produced.
 As with naked bike and muscle bike (below), the name streetfighter is used to help clarify the middle ground occupied by designs that blend elements of both sport bikes and standards.

+Café racer originated among British motorcycle enthusiasts of the early 1960s in London.
+Café racers were initially just standard production bikes that were later modified by their owners and optimized for speed and handling for quick rides over drag racing strip or short distances.